 Explore the island beaches on horseback, an idyllic riding experience offering moonlight rides, swimming and much more.

 Or, if you're looking for a night out, it's easy to find live music and great bars and restaurants.
 For such a small island, there is still a pretty good nightlife scene on Anguilla.

 Golfers can play CuisinArt Golf Club, an 18-hole championship course designed by Greg Norman.

 There are 33 pristine white sand beaches on Anguilla.
 Here are a few top selections:

 Shoal Bay East has many accolades for being one of the world's best beaches by tourism authorities and travel magazines alike.
 It is also the most popular beach on Anguilla and attracts locals, tourists and day trippers from the neighboring island of St. Martin.

 Meads Bay is dotted with luxury resorts and villas and stretches nearly 1.5 miles.
 The sunsets here are said to be "second to none."
 This is the perfect beach to just relax and soak up the sun.

 Tourists and locals alike flock to Sandy Ground Beach, mostly for its lively atmosphere and popular beachfront restaurants.

 Anguilla receives the most visitors in February, with the peak travel season kicking off in late December for the holidays.
 High season continues through April.
-And although June to November is considered to be hurricane season with the hottest temperatures, the weather is known to be fairly accommodating with the high humid temperatures starting up in September through November.
+June to November has the hottest temperatures.
+The weather is known to be fairly accommodating with the high humid temperatures starting up in September through November.

 - Anguilla can be access by air from Puerto Rico, public ferry from St. Martin, or private boat charter from other neighboring islands.*